Eryoneta/nixos-config/config-utils/setup-manager/README.md

                             # Other Setup modules...

                         ];
-                        specialArgs = { # This one is for Setup, not NixOS! inherit inputs;
+                        specialArgs = { # This one is for Setup-Manager, not NixOS! inherit inputs;
                         };
                     }).nixosModules.setup # Loads all NixOS modules from setup